Ethel le Rossignol from The Goodly Company series of paintings and drawings 1920-33.

 The College of Psychic Studies archive, which began in 1884, is a wonderful collection amassed almost entirely from donations over its long history.
 With a reputation as a secure repository for spiritualist and psychic material, the collection continues to grow.

-Alongside Alice's artwork is the undoubted jewel in College's crown; an album of spirit drawings by Georgiana Houghton who was a founding member of the College in 1884 when it was known as the London Spiritualist Alliance.
-Georgiana's beautiful abstract watercolours have recently gained attention from the art world and even featured in the Venice Biennale in 2022.
 Georgiana was not only known as an artist.
 She was also a pioneer in spirit photography which was prominent from 1860s to 1930s.
-The College is proud of its extensive collection from all the major practitioners of that period as well as the published research from psychic investigators who were captivated by the phenomenon.
+The College is proud of its extensive collection of spirit photography from all the major practitioners of that period, as well as the published research from psychic investigators who were captivated by the phenomenon.

-Another founding member of our College was Anna Howitt Watts, feminist, pre-Raphaelite and Britain's first mediumistic artist.
-We have a room devoted to her works.
+Another founding member of our College was Anna Mary Howitt Watts, feminist, pre-Raphaelite and Britain's first mediumistic artist.
+Our archive is home to the world's largest collections of her work.

 Private Tours of the College Collection